adamhilton/android-kotlin-mvvm/README.md

-# an example kotlin android app for leaning mvvm with rxjava 2
+# an example kotlin android app using mvvm with rxjava 2

 ### made using
 - kotlin